Academic year: Pakistan

-In North India, the typical summer vacation runs from mid-May to the end of June, with school usually starting on July 1.

-In North India, Navaratri break is usually for 10 days, and Dussehra lies in the middle.
+In Pakistan, Ramadan break is usually for 10 days, and Eid lies in the middle.

-Christmas holidays are not usually given; however, some schools combine the Christmas holidays with the winter break.
-Schools in Uttar Pradesh give a holiday on Charan Singh's birth anniversary, and that is when the winter break starts for some.
+Christmas holidays are not usually given; however, some schools combine the Christmas holidays with the winter break. that is when the winter break starts for some.
 For some other schools, the winter break starts on 28 December and usually ends on the second weekend of the new year.